Flore-Mueth/ADA_P3-jekyll/index.md

 ## Introduction

-Movies don’t just entertain—they inspire and shape how we see the world.
+Movies don't just entertain—they inspire and shape how we see the world.
 A little girl watching a character like her become a doctor might suddenly believe she can do the same.
 Cinema reflects our emotions and dreams, and in doing so, it helps shape our collective imagination.

 Yet, this incredible influence comes with responsibility.
 Films can perpetuate harmful stereotypes or amplify fear and prejudice.
 Worse, a lack of representation leaves entire communities invisible, excluded from the collective narrative.
 Thankfully, awareness of this issue has grown over the past few decades, leading to slow but meaningful progress in diversifying casts.

 Today, even the Oscars have introduced diversity quotas for Best Picture eligibility, recognizing the importance of representation in storytelling.
 But beyond quotas and moral imperatives, there's a compelling question: can a diverse cast also drive cinematic success?
 Could the power of representation become a key motivator for filmmakers to embrace inclusivity?
-Let’s dive into a data story to uncover the impact of diversity on movie success.
+Let's dive into a data story to uncover the impact of diversity on movie success.

 ## Setting the Stage: What We're Exploring and How